“Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith” (Habakkuk 2:4).

 God’s name should to be praised in every place, from east to west.

-By definition, Christianity is the religion based on the person and teachings of Jesus of Nazareth, or its beliefs and practices, but when you choose a lifestyle of faith in the God who is invisible, yet you believe, Christianity becomes so much more.
+While Christianity encompasses many of these things, by definition, Christianity is considered the religion based on the person and teachings of Jesus of Nazareth, or its beliefs and practices, but when you choose a lifestyle of faith in God who is invisible, yet you believe, Christianity becomes so much more.

 “Faith is the confidence that what we hope for will actually happen; it gives us assurance about things we cannot see” (Hebrews 11:1).